5 Body Care Ingredients You Want To Avoid In The Shower

 Here are some specifics to avoid, with the information courtesy Dr. Frank Lipman’s book, Revive: Stop Feeling Spent and Start Living Again.

 2. Phthalates and Parabens

-Banned by the European Union, phthalates and parabens are a group of chemicals commonly used as preservatives in cosmetics and pharmaceuticals.
+Also banned by the European Union, phthalates and parabens are a group of chemicals commonly used as preservatives in cosmetics and pharmaceuticals.
+Both have demonstrated themselves to be carcinogenic and particularly linked to breast cancer.
 They keep hair sprays sticky and bacteria and fungus out of things like nail polish and perfume.
-Both have demonstrated themselves to be carcinogenic and particularly linked to breast cancer.

-“Fragrance” is a euphemism for nearly 4,000 different ingredients.
-Most “fragrances” are synthetic and are either cancer causing or otherwise toxic.
+“Fragrance” is a euphemism for nearly 4,000 different ingredients, of which the brand does not need to disclose.
+The problem is transparency, as you cannot see what potentially questionable ingredients are in the products.
 “Fragrances” are found in most shampoos, deodorants, sunscreens, skin care and body care products.

 Quarternium-15 commonly causes allergic reactions and dermatitis, and breaks down into formaldehyde.
 Quarternium-15 is used as a preservative in many skin and hair care products.

 Triclosan is synthetic antibacterial ingredient used in soaps and disinfectant gels.
-The Environmental Protection Agency registers it as a pesticide, highly toxic to any living organism.
+The Environmental Protection Agency registers it as a pesticide, and potentially dangerous to any living organism.
 It is also classified as a chlorophenol.
-In other words, it is in a cancer-causing chemical class.
-Triclosan disrupts hormones, can affect sexual function and fertility, and may foster birth defects.
+Triclosan disrupts hormones—and therefore can affect sexual function and fertility.